katwiles/assignment01/syllabus.md

 Additional materials.
 Supplemental YouTube videos and online tutorials will be assigned.

 Software.
-You will need to install [R](http://cran.cnr.berkeley.edu/)and Rstudio
+You will need to install [R](http://cran.cnr.berkeley.edu/) and [Rstudio](http://www.rstudio.com/products/rstudio/download/)